llucbrell/audrey2/readme.md

 # Audrey-2

-> View Control for CLI
+> View Control for Command Line Interface

 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/audrey.png)

-Node module as an object factory.
-Create a VCCLI and apply the model-view-control on your nodeJS command line apps.
+When we build a CLI (Command Line Interface) we can find some troubles.
+While the software stays small it's easy to mantain and work with it.
+But as much a it grows...
+It could be a work for someone out of space.

+Click this [link](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) if you'r interested in the MVC architecture style that Audrey want to apply.

+## Specifications

+This code try to complement other CLI tools like commander, unicorn etc., to implement the MVC on your terminal apps.
+If you bind Audrey with them you can convert this tools in a complete and functional controller.
+Commander and others update the model, and call Audrey to give you the power of update view/s.

+Audrey it's build as a nodeJS module, precisely as an clousure object factory.
+That way Audrey doesn't inffer in the code of your app.

+## How it does?

-Feed Audrey with object errors after commands actions.
-This carnivorous plant get charge of the output console display and give a little sugar for your console users.
+Feed Audrey with object errors and data extracted from your commands actions.
+This carnivorous plant get charge of the output console display and give to your users a little of sugar rather than only an ugly output option.

+You can combine one or more Audreys with your favorite nodeJS-CLI.
+Then you get more control of what you display and the way you do.
+And of course, you don't need to think so much about code-flow.

-Feed Audrey with a header, footer & data for displaying.
-She'll grow big and strong!
+If you feed Audrey with a header, footer & data for displaying...
+It'll grow big and strong!

 ## Install